mixpanel/docs/pages/docs/reports/funnels/funnel-behavior.md

 ![/Untitled_Diagram.jpg](/Untitled_Diagram.jpg)

 In the above example, Steps 1, 4, and 6 must occur as the 1st, 4th, and 6th steps the user performs.Any of the * steps can occur at any time within those boundaries.

+## Saved Funnels Behavior
+You can save your funnels as a saved behavior, which allows you to reuse the funnels definition in another Funnels report or visualize the funnel in an Insights report along with other metrics. learn more about [Saved Behaviors](docs/features/saved-behaviors).